 Breastfeeding and Weight Loss

 The postpartum period can bring up a lot of body insecurity.
-Your cute belly is gone, and hormones change day-to-day and even minute-to-minute.
+Your cute belly is gone, and hormones change day-to-day and even minute-to-minute, which drastically impacts mood and self-esteem.

-At WAG, we support our clients in feeling confident and comfortable in their bodies again while celebrating and appreciating the natural changes that come post-childbirth.
-That being said, “Can I lose weight while breastfeeding?” is a question we get a lot.
-Let’s dig into it.
+At WAG, we support you in feeling confident and comfortable in your body again while celebrating and appreciating the natural changes that come post-childbirth.
+That being said, “Can I lose weight while breastfeeding?” is a question we often get.
+Let’s explore it.

 Is It Safe to Lose Weight While Breastfeeding?

-The biggest thing to remember when considering postpartum weight loss is that the top priorities are recovery, healing, and milk supply (if you are breastfeeding).
+When considering postpartum weight loss, the top priorities are recovery, healing, and milk supply (if breastfeeding).

 Here are a few weight loss considerations to make during your postpartum period: